svpino/ml.school/README.md

 Start by [creating a new AWS account](https://aws.amazon.com/free/) if you don't have one.

-After you create an account, navigate to the *CloudFormation* service in your AWS console, click on the *Create stack* button and select *With new resources (standard)*.
-On the *Specify template* section, upload the `cloud-formation/mlschool-cfn.yaml` template file and click on the *Next* button.
+After you create an account, navigate to the "CloudFormation" service in your AWS console, click on the "Create stack" button and select "With new resources (standard)".
+On the "Specify template" section, upload the `cloud-formation/mlschool-cfn.yaml` template file and click on the "Next" button.
 Specify a name for the stack and a name for a user account and follow the prompts to create the stack.
-After a few minutes, the stack status will change to *CREATE_COMPLETE* and you'll be able to open the *Outputs* tab to access the output values you'll need for the next steps.
+After a few minutes, the stack status will change to "CREATE_COMPLETE" and you'll be able to open the "Outputs" tab to access the output values you'll need for the next steps.

 After creating the stack, [Install the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) on your environment and configure it using the command below.
 Replace `[AWS USERNAME]` with the name of the user you specified when creating the CloudFormation stack: